 If you have questions about different jobs that are available, you can always check in with your campus career center.
 It’s where you can speak with expert counselors who will offer career guidance.
 Getting to know the staff personally and letting them know about your career interests and goals will help you make an excellent first impression.
 Check in with career advisors every few weeks to show your dedication and interest, as they’ll be more likely to help with career networking.
 They will also help perfect your college resume and offer tips for adding leadership roles and other related campus experience.

 Even if you are the best candidate for the job, the employer will never know if you have a horrible resume.
 The resume is what gets you through the door for the interview.
 (If you are worried about the interview then make sure to check out my previous blog about interviewing.)
 There are many different resume templates that can be found online and through programs.
 Using these will give you a good start.

-Some tips offered from groovejob.com are to, “Keep it short – one page, if possible.
-Be neat; make sure that you use bullet points when necessary.
-Be honest about your skills and work experience.
-Be concise and use action words (developed, handled, organized, created, etc) and phrases when describing your experience.
-Ask someone you trust to check over your resume and make sure that they really critique your work.”
+Some tips offered from resume professionals are to keep it short and to just one page, if possible.
+Your resume should be neat and uniform, using bullet points when necessary.
+Most importantly, be honest about your skills and work experience.
+Be concise and use action words (developed, handled, organized, created, etc.) and phrases when describing your experience.
+Ask someone you trust to review your resume for errors and critique each section for consistency.

 You have the resume and you know what you want, so where do you begin to look?

 The first place you should look is with contacts you’ve made at internships, apprenticeships, honor societies, campus clubs, and Greek organizations.
 These are people who know you and can justify your work ethic and know that you can handle the job responsibilities.
 If they don’t know of a specific job in your field, these contacts can provide you with networking opportunities via other alumni or sorority or fraternity members.